Capability Defaults

 Audited Source

-Audited Source ensures changes are preserved for audit, but doesn’t require review before releasing changes.
+Audited Source preserves changes for audit, but doesn’t require review before releasing changes.

 branch-protections: